amac-video-editing/AMAC/README.md

   <td><img src="generated_videos/DAVIS/a black cat is running_source-amac.gif"></td>
 </tr>
 </table>
-You can find more videos in *generated_videos/* directory.
+You can find more videos in `generated_videos` directory.